Noah-Reneau/wwucybersite/content/about.md

 #### Contact

 * [cscwwu@gmail.com](mailto:cscwwu@gmail.com)
-* Message Noah or Ben on the Slack
+* Message Noah or Sid on the Slack